-Type of imaging operation g How to specify the file set to use Automatic (Preboot Services based on default settings) In the ZENworks Image Wizard in ZENworks Control Center, specify the number of the file set in the File Set field.
-You must create the file set using the Image Explorer utility.
-For more information, see Section D.1, "Image Explorer (zmgexp)," on page 219.
-You can create multiple Preboot bundles that point to the same base image, but to different file sets of that image.
-Manual (command line or Use the $\neg s$ parameter on the $\neg restore$ mode command.
-For example, to specify file set number 3: menu) img -restorel myimage.zmg -s=3 or You can enter img at the imaging maintenance mode prompt to display a menu, select Restore an Image, then select Local Image.
+Type of imaging How to specify the file set to use operation

+Manual (command line or menu) Use the -s parameter on the -restore mode command.
+For example, to specify file set number 3: img -restorel myimage.zmg -s=3 or You can enter img at the imaging maintenance mode prompt to display a menu, select Restore an Image , then select Local Image .
 Specify File Set (for example, 3) in the Advanced Parameters field.

 For details, see Appendix E, "ZENworks Imaging Engine Commands," on page 261.